JoshuaLandgraf/cascade/experiments/README.md

 ### Suspend and resume

 The suspend and resume experiment is broken into two programs: `suspend.cc` and `resume.cc`.
 The suspend program runs the bitcoin benchmark for some time, triggers a save task that saves the program's state to `state.dat`, and then exits shortly thereafter.
 The resume program starts running a new instance of bitcoin, triggers a restart task that loads the original program's state from `state.dat`, and resumes executing bitcoin from that checkpoint.
-Execution should look something like the following:
+Execution should look something like the following on F1:

-    $ ./suspend
+    $ ./suspend_f1
 	...
-	Logical Time: 1376256
-	Virtual Freq: 49 KHz
 	Finished pass 1 compilation of root with attributes (*__std = "logic",__loc = "local",__target = "sw"*)
 	Finished pass 1 compilation of root.clock with attributes (*__std = "clock",__loc = "local",__target = "sw"*)
 	<save> root
 	<save> root.clock
-	Logical Time: 1572864
+	Logical Time: 3154124798
-	Virtual Freq: 49 KHz
+	Virtual Freq: 100 MHz
 	...
-	$ ./resume
+	$ ./resume_f1
 	...
-	Logical Time: 360448
+	Logical Time: 1073750014
-	Virtual Freq: 49 KHz
+	Virtual Freq: 89 MHz
 	Finished pass 1 compilation of root with attributes (*__std = "logic",__loc = "local",__target = "sw"*)
 	Finished pass 1 compilation of root.clock with attributes (*__std = "clock",__loc = "local",__target = "sw"*)
 	<restart> root
 	<restart> root.clock
-	Logical Time: 557056
+	Logical Time: 1342185470
-	Virtual Freq: 49 KHz
+	Virtual Freq: 134 MHz
 	...

 ### Hardware migration

 The hardware migration experiment is carried out by the `migration.cc` program.
 This experiment starts by creating two hypervisors and executing mips through the first hypervisor.
 After some time, it triggers a retarget task that migrates execution over to the second hypervisor.
 Mips then continues to run for a while before the program exits.
-Execution should look something like the following:
+Execution should look something like the following on F1:

-    $ ./migration
+    $ ./migration_f1
 	...
-	Finished pass 1 compilation of root with attributes (*__std = "logic",__loc = "/tmp/fpga_socket",__target = "sw"*)
+	Finished pass 2 compilation of root with attributes (*__std = "logic",__loc = "/tmp/fpga_socket",__target = "f1"*)
-	Finished pass 1 compilation of root.clock with attributes (*__std = "clock",__loc = "local",__target = "sw"*)
-	Logical Time: 262144
+	Logical Time: 33619966
-	Virtual Freq: 131 KHz
+	Virtual Freq: 16 MHz
 	...
-	Logical Time: 6422528
-	Virtual Freq: 262 KHz
-	Finished pass 1 compilation of root with attributes (*__std = "logic",__loc = "/tmp/fpga_socket",__target = "sw"*)
+	Aborted pass 2 compilation of root with attributes (*__std = "logic",__loc = "/tmp/fpga_socket",__target = "f1"*)
-	Finished pass 1 compilation of root.clock with attributes (*__std = "clock",__loc = "local",__target = "sw"*)
+	<save> root
+	<save> root.clock
+	Deploying agfi-003053dd348ef65cf to fpga 1
+	<restart> root
+	<restart> root.clock
+	Logical Time: 2030174205
+	Virtual Freq: 16 KHz
-	Finished pass 1 compilation of root with attributes (*__std = "logic",__loc = "/tmp/fpga_socket2",__target = "sw"*)
+	Finished pass 2 compilation of root with attributes (*__std = "logic",__loc = "/tmp/fpga_socket2",__target = "f1"*)
-	Finished pass 1 compilation of root.clock with attributes (*__std = "clock",__loc = "local",__target = "sw"*)
+	Logical Time: 2038562811
+	Virtual Freq: 4 MHz
-	Logical Time: 7208960
+	Logical Time: 2168586235
-	Virtual Freq: 393 KHz
+	Virtual Freq: 32 MHz
 	...

+Note that the first FPGA is reconfigured

 ### Temporal multiplexing